aloklearning/flutter_bounce/README.md

 ## Acknowledgement

-I would like to thank [ThomasEcalle](https://github.com/ThomasEcalle) for the motivation to come up with an efficient work around, which will now be useful for our flutter community people
+I would like to thank [ThomasEcalle](https://github.com/ThomasEcalle) for the indirect motivation via his widget, to come up with an efficient work around, which will now be useful for our flutter community people